openstack/python-novaclient/README.rst

-        secgroup-list       List security groups for the curent tenant. secgroup-list-rules List rules for a security group. show                Show details about the given server. snapshot-create     Add a new snapshot.
+        secgroup-list       List security groups for the curent tenant. secgroup-list-rules List rules for a security group. show                Show details about the given server. suspend             Suspend a server.
-        snapshot-delete     Remove a snapshot.
-        snapshot-list       List all the snapshots.
-        snapshot-show       Show details about a snapshot.
-        suspend             Suspend a server.
         unpause             Unpause a server.
         unrescue            Unrescue a server.